jerickjoe111/launch-school/JS210/course_topics.md

 ## Variable Declaration, Initialization and Assignment

-Variable declarations define the structure of the program itself and are processed before the code starts running (_hoisting_), allocating memory and resources for its correct execution.
+Variable declarations define the structure of the program itself and are processed before the code starts running (which leads to the _hoisting_ effect), allocating memory and resources for its correct execution.
 Variable declarations are usually referred to as _statements_; we can use `let`, `const`, and `var`, and, although, their syntax is similar, they have important differences.

 Variable initialization is the assignment of an initial value to that variable, by associating an assignment expression (i.e.: `= 1`) to a variable declaration; it is a good programming practice to always initialize declared variables when possible.
 Variables declared with `const` have to be initialized at the time of their declaration.